The Best Backpack Baby Carrier 2023

-If your best friend offered to buy a backpack carrier as a gift, the Deuter Kid Comfort 2 (Out of stock) would also be an excellent choice.
-Features include a contoured hip belt, zipped compartment under the seat, 35-point harness, side entry, large mesh storage pockets, and breathable seat cushions.
-A sun roof/rain cover are sold separately.
-It’s got everything you could ever need: adjustability, storage and great safety features.
+If your best friend offered to buy a backpack carrier as a gift, the Deuter Kid Comfort Pro would also be an excellent choice.
+Features include a contoured hip belt, zipped compartment under the seat, 5-point harness, side entry, large mesh storage pockets, and breathable seat cushions.
+Best feature: a sun canopy that rolls out when needed and tucks away when not.

 Why Trust Us